DianaGRM/CryptoClustering/README.md

 # CryptoClustering

-##Project parts
+## Project parts

-*Prepareing the data, the csv data is normalized with StandardScaler()
+* Preparing the data, the csv data is normalized with StandardScaler()